-While the ingenuity of these materials is certainly mind-boggling, a fundamental fact remains: True efficacy cannot be achieved without appropriate deliveryb.
+While the ingenuity of these materials is certainly mind-boggling, a fundamental fact remains: True efficacy cannot be achieved without appropriate delivery.
 After all, a perfect active is no good where it cannot act, right?
-Beyond a good philosophical debate here, this leads to the discussion of skin penetration and bioavailability, which are the focus of three articles in this issue.
+Beyond a good philosophical debate here, this leads to the discussion of skin penetration and bioavailability, which are the focus of three recent articles.

 Polla reviews the main routes chemicals can take to penetrate the skin, noting various roadblocks along the way.
 Also, Mavon and Jacques-Jamin examine the influence of skin metabolism on the absorption of chemicals, which consequently sheds some doubt on the reliability of current test protocols.
 Furthermore, Abbott discusses the “stuff” surrounding active ingredients in a formulation to consider its impact on delivery and efficacy.